 The game of cricket

-The game of cricket is played by 120 million players in many countries, making it the world's second most popular sport.
-Each team takes its turn to bat, attempting to score runs, while the other team fields.
-Each turn is known as an innings.
+The game of cricket has been played for hundreds of years and is played by more than 120 million boys and girls, men and women in many countries, making it the world's second most popular sport.

 How does a game work?

 Cricket is a game played between two teams on a field.
-Both teams have an opportunity to bat and then bowl and field.
+Players on both teams have an opportunity to bat and then bowl and field.

-The bowler delivers the ball to the batter who attempts to hit the ball with their bat away from the fielders so the player can run to the other end of the pitch and score a run.
-Each batter continues batting until they is out.
-The batting team continues batting until the batter are out, or a specified number of overs of six balls have been bowled, at which point the teams switch roles and the fielding team comes in to bat.
+The bowler delivers the ball to the batter who uses their bat to hit the ball away from the fielders so that both batters can run to the opposite end of the pitch and score a run.
+Each batter continues batting until they are out or receive a prescribed number of balls.
+The batting team continues batting until the batters are out, or a specified number of overs of six balls have been bowled, at which point the teams switch roles and the fielding team takes their turn to bat.